 Publication date: 20 October 2025 - 13:14

 The exhibition runs from 6 February to 25 May 2026 at the Rijksmuseum.
 It will be presented – in a different configuration – at Galleria Borghese from 22 June to 20 September 2026.
-Metamorphoses is made possible in part by The Bennink Foundation, the Rijksmuseum International Circle and the Rijksmuseum Patrons.
+Metamorphoses is made possible in part by The Bennink Foundation, Blockbusterfonds, Rijksmuseum International Circle, Rijksmuseum Patrons and the Ministry of Education, Culture and Science.

 Highlights

 Metamorphoses brings together more than 80 highlights from international collections.
-The works include Titian’s Danaë, painted for King Philip II of Spain; Tintoretto’s Minerva and Arachne; Correggio’s iconic Jupiter and Io, as well as Ganymede Abducted by the Eagle and Danaë (all painted for the Duke of Mantua); Caravaggio’s Narcissus; and Rodin’s marble Pygmalion and Galatea, presented alongside Gérôme’s painting of the subject.
+The works include Bernini's Sleeping Hermaphroditus from Musée du Louvre, Titian’s Danaë, painted for King Philip II of Spain; Tintoretto’s Minerva and Arachne; Correggio’s iconic Jupiter and Io, as well as Danaë (all painted for the Duke of Mantua); Caravaggio’s Narcissus; and Rodin’s marble Pygmalion and Galatea, presented alongside Gérôme’s painting of the subject.
 Three of Arcimboldo’s composite, grotesque faces will also be on display.
 In addition, the life-size bronze Perseus with the Head of Medusa, made by the Dutch artist Hubert Gerhardt for the Duke of Bavaria, will be shown for the first time together with its model, the prototype for Cellini’s famous work of the same title.

 The exhibition presents art from across the centuries in a variety of media, with painting, sculpture, precious metalwork and ceramics, as well as contemporary photography and video art.